 We recognise our responsibilities in ensuring our website is compliant with the Public Sector Bodies (Websites and Apps) Accessibility Guidelines 2018.

 We have assessed that it would be a disproportionate burden to rectify all the existing issues on our current website in full within our existing resource.

 We are prioritising improvements to the pages/sections which have the highest visitors and where the impact will be greatest for individuals ie student recruitment information etc. At the same time, we will be looking to develop a new website project to fundamentally address a number of the existing accessibility gaps.

 Content that’s not within the scope of the accessibility regulations

 LSTM’s website may include content that is not within the scope on accessibility regulations.
 This includes but is not limited to:

-We appointed Manta Ray Media to conduct an extensive audit of this website, systematically checking the site against a set of the W3C WAI Web Content Accessibility Guidelines 2.1 published by Elsevier We undertake an audit of content uploaded to our Website annually.
-We also conduct manual testing against known content that is due for updating against accessibility issues which are not able to be found through automated testing.
+We appointed AbilityNet to conduct an extensive audit of this website, systematically checking the site against a set of the W3C WAI Web Content Accessibility Guidelines 2.1.
+We will also conduct manual testing against content which we have identified as due for updating against accessibility issues which are not able to be found through automated testing.

 We will ensure that documents and in-scope content is made accessible upon creation, providing guidance and training to LSTM staff to assist in following accessibility standards.